-Each animal was brought from its housing room, introduced immediately into the arena and returned after the end of the 30 minutes session.
-The arena was a large (210-250 cm diameter), circular area with a non-porous gray floor and a 50 cm high, primer gray painted, continuous wall.
-The gray paint was especially chosen to provide a high-contrast background, enabling video tracking of black, white, brown and agouti-color mice without the need to dye or mark them.
-Several landmarks of various shapes and sizes were attached in different locations to the arena wall and to the walls of the room where the arena was located, in order to enable easy navigation for the mouse.
-The arena was illuminated with two 40 W neon bulbs on the ceiling, above the center of the arena.
+Each animal was brought from its housing room, introduced immediately into the arena, and returned after the end of the 30-min session.
+The arena was a large (210-250-cm diameter), circular area with a nonporous gray floor and a 50-cm-high, primer gray-painted, continuous wall.
+The gray paint was especially chosen to provide a high-contrast background, enabling video tracking of black, white, brown, and agouti-color mice without the need to dye or mark them.
+Several landmarks of various shapes and sizes were attached in different locations to the arena wall and to the walls of the room where the arena was located, to enable easy navigation for the mouse.
+The arena was illuminated with two 40-W neon bulbs on the ceiling, above the center of the arena.
 These light conditions were the same for experiments conducted in different phases of the photoperiod cycle.

-Tracking was performed using a video camera installed on the ceiling, feeding directly into a PC computer running a Noldus EthoVision® video tracking system (Spink et al, 2001), using its subtraction mode.
-Tracking rates and spatial resolutions (the actual distance represented by a single pixel on the screen) are detailed in table 1.
-Coordinate files were exported from EthoVision® and analyzed using SEE.
+Tracking was performed with a video camera installed on the ceiling, feeding directly into a personal computer running a Noldus EthoVision video tracking system (Spink, Tegelenbosch, Buma, & Noldus, 2001), using its subtraction mode.
+Tracking rates and spatial resolutions (the actual distance represented by a single pixel on the screen) are detailed in Table 1.
+Coordinate files were exported from EthoVision and analyzed by SEE.